 Paris has all the necessary gear and services for cycling enthusiasts and for their journeys by bike.
 Depending on what you are used to, your habits or your preferences, you will always find the right bike for your needs, whether you are renting or buying!
 Paris, a cycling capital, has many specialist shops and workshops offering the sale of bikes, sale of appropriate equipment such as the 3 PASTEL shops PASTEL Cycles (Batignolles), PASTEL Cycles (Turbigo) and PASTEL Cycles (Richer) : (wheels, chains, accessories, anti-theft devices, etc.), repairs, checks, advice … to take care of your bike!
 And if you prefer to rent a bike, many rental agencies have a complete range of classic city bikes, Dutch bikes, mountain bikes, tandems, electric bikes, cargo banks or bikes with a trailer - practical for shopping or transporting children -, bikes adapted to people with reduced mobility … You can even have a cycling lesson or go on a guided bike tour to ensure you don't miss any of the sights in the city.

 The Accueil Vélo label - awarded to accommodation, restaurants, cycle hire and repair firms and tourist sites located less than 5 kilometres from a cycle route - is a guarantee of a high quality welcome and services.
 Secure parking, repair kits, the possibility of recharging your electric bikes and electronic devices, information and advice on local routes... establishments with the Accueil Vélo label meet your needs in a friendly manner!
-Among the establishments that have been awarded the label, the capital has two accommodation establishments (the HI Paris Yves Robert youth hostel and The Originals boutique, Hôtel Maison Montmartre) and four bicycle rental companies (Vélos vagabonds, DolceVia, Paulette and Paris à Vélo, the latter of which also offers guided tours of Paris by bicycle).
+Among the establishments that have been awarded the label, the capital has several accommodation establishments (the HI Paris Yves Robert youth hostel, The Originals boutique, Hôtel Maison Montmartre and Aparthotel Adagio Paris Nation) and four bicycle rental companies (Vélos vagabonds, DolceVia, Paulette, Paris à Vélo and Paris Bike Tour the latter two also offer guided tours of Paris by bicycle).
 You can spot them thanks to the Accueil Vélo logo on their shop windows or on the France Vélo Tourisme website.